Priyanka-Dcosta/First-Project/README.md

 [DataRobot API](https://www.datarobot.com/blog/preparing-the-data-for-relationships-by-datarobot/)

 DataRobot team has used codes published by Stanford unviersity to  arrive at a relationship score which predicts how likely a couple will stay together for more than 2 years based on few datpoints collected by surveying them.In the image above, online data was gathered for Prince Harry and Megan Merkel.
-Thsi kind og scoring system along with checking data between few variables suggests how relationship traits are correlated with each other and are essential to cauculate the likely success of a relationship.
+This kind of scoring system along with checking data between few variables suggests how relationship traits are correlated with each other and are essential to cauculate the likely success of a relationship.

 [PNAS Data](https://www.pnas.org/doi/10.1073/pnas.1917036117#t02)